finos/common-domain-model/docs/cdm-overview.md

 # CDM Components

-**The CDM is made of three sets of components**, as laid-out in the ISDA CDM components diagram below:
+**The CDM is made of three sets of components**, as laid-out in the FINOS CDM components diagram below:

--   The ISDA CDM Distribution (in *blue*)
+-   The FINOS CDM Distribution (in *blue*)
 -   The Rosetta DSL (in *grey*)
 -   CDM Applications (in *green*)

 ![](/img/cdm-components-diagram.png)

-## ISDA CDM Distribution
+## FINOS CDM Distribution

-The ISDA CDM distribution is openly accessible to all industry participants, subject to the ISDA CDM open source licence.
+The FINOS CDM distribution is openly accessible to all industry participants, subject to the FINOS CDM open source licence.
 This distribution is fully downloadable.

-The ISDA CDM distribution comprises three main sets of components:
+The FINOS CDM distribution comprises three main sets of components:

 -   **Model definition**, which corresponds to the model as expressed in the Rosetta DSL and contained into a set of *.rosetta* files